-We are preparing for this by implementing various recruiting initiatives such as: expanding our online offerings, increasing our athletic rosters, developing an eSports program, expanding our relationships with community colleges, a

-- d) Depending upon the academic program area, student-to-faculty ratios will vary based upon whether the course is a hands-on, equipment dependent laboratory, or a general lecture class.
-The 2017-2018 University student-to-faculty ratio of 16 to 1 indicates that classroom space has been, and continues to be, a major planning factor for the University.
+- Ferris projects between a two and four percent decline in enrollment over the next five years due to the impact of declining Michigan high school graduates.
+We are preparing for this, not only by a new branding and marketing campaign, but by implementing various recruiting initiatives such as: expanding our online offerings, increasing our athletic rosters, developing an eSports program, and expanding our relationships with community colleges.
+In addition, a Winter-mester is now offered (began December 2018) where students can take online classes between fall and spring semester (over the December/January break). - d) Depending upon the academic program area, student-to-faculty ratios will vary based upon whether the course is a hands-on, equipment dependent laboratory, or a general lecture class.
+The 2018-2019 University student-to-faculty ratio of 16 to 1 indicates that classroom space has been, and continues to be, a major planning factor for the University.
 This is due to our unique programming mix requiring small class sizes dictated by the equipment-intensive nature of many of our programs.
-Our total University student-to-employee ratio has remained a ratio of approximately seven to one over the last few years again, referring to Ferris' Fact books for detailed information. - e) Staffing levels will decline as a result of enrollment change.
-Our operating discipline is to reduce budgets so that expenses and revenues are balanced. - f) Current average class size for fall of 2018 is 16 students per class.
+Our total University student-to-employee ratio has remained a ratio of approximately seven to one over the last few years. - e) Staffing levels will decline as a result of enrollment change.
+Our operating discipline is to reduce budgets so that expenses and revenues are balanced. - f) Current average class size for fall of 2019 is 17 students per class.
 Again, this small class size reflects the University's mission of providing hands-on education.